MyusiZ3/empedu/README.md

-# Empedu Project (Empowering Education for Development and Understanding)
+# empEDU Project (Empowering Education for Development and Understanding)

 Empedu is a Flutter-based mobile application aimed at managing educational tasks efficiently.
 Below is the overview of the project's folder structure and its contents.